 The Australian Curriculum, Assessment and Reporting Authority (ACARA) is an independent statutory authority with a vision to inspire improvement in the learning of all young Australians through world-class curriculum, assessment and reporting.

-ACARA was established under an act of federal parliament on 8 December 2008 and became operational in mid 2009.
-ACARA receives direction from the Education Council (previously known as SCSEEC).
-Through the Education Council, all state, territory and federal ministers of education agree on ACARA’s work plan and set a common direction for the National Assessment Program (NAP).
+ACARA was established under an act of federal parliament on 8 December 2008 and became operational in mid-2009.
+ACARA receives direction from the Education Ministers Meeting (EMM), previously known as the Education Council.
+Through the EMM, all state, territory and federal ministers of education agree on ACARA’s work plan and set a common direction for the National Assessment Program (NAP).

 ACARA’s work sits around the three pillars of curriculum, assessment and reporting for school education between Foundation* and Year 12.
 This work is carried out in close consultation and collaboration with a wide range of stakeholders, including teachers, principals, governments, state and territory education authorities, professional education associations, community groups and the general public.